Leander teen charged with felony following school threats at Vista Ridge High School

 After students told the SRO about the threat they received another anonymous message where the sender threatened to "shoot up the school" in the afternoon, the Statesman reported.

-The Leander district security director told police the teen had made false reports of school threats in the past, according to the report.
+The Leander district security director told police the teen had made false reports of school threats in the past, according to the Statesman.

 The teenager who was arrested admitted to making the threat and said she and the other student wanted to skip school, per the report.
 The other student allegedly involved has not been arrested.